 Methods & techniques

-I use remote sensing techniques and geo-informatics to investigate coastal and estuarine systems and processes:
+I use remote sensing techniques and geo-informatics and data science to investigate coastal and estuarine systems and processes:

 Results from the NWO project Saltmarshes under stress